 We have reached out to the Vietnam Veteran community for their stories of their battle with Pancreatic Cancer.
 Some have survived, and some did not.
 All these stories should be included in the research study to establish Agent Orange is a probable cause of Pancreatic Cancer.
-I have received the following from eleven Vietnam Veterans.
+I have received the following from 12 Vietnam Veterans.
 If you wish to have your story included, then please submit it to the following.
 Please reach out to others to have them included also.

 I just wish we could do something to help them.